bitnami/charts/bitnami/airflow/README.md

 ### Prometheus metrics

-This chart can be integrated with Prometheus by setting `metrics.enabled` true.
+This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
 This will configure Airflow components to send StatsD metrics to the [StatsD exporter](https://github.com/prometheus/statsd_exporter) that transforms them into Prometheus metrics.
 The StatsD exporter is deployed as a standalone deployment and service in the same namespace as the Airflow deployment.

 #### Prometheus requirements